 What to Do Instead

 If you want to work from home there are many ways you can do so.
 The most important thing to remember is that if sounds too good to be true, it is!
-There are easy ways to earn working from home (here’s a list of them) but they will NOT provide you a livable income.
+There are easy ways to earn working from home but they will NOT provide you a livable income.

 If you’re looking to pull in a full-time income from home here’s a list of jobs.
 Be aware it will take time and hard work to find a good online job just as it takes time and hard work to find a solid day job.